 When Should I Have My Dog and Cat Spayed or Neutered?

 For female pets, we recommend spaying at 6 months, before the first heat cycle, which can occur around 6-7 months of age.
 For male pets, the timing is less significant.
 We recommend castration immediately if inappropriate behaviors develop.
-Otherwise, male dogs are often neutered between 6-9 months and male cats at 6-7 months.
-Spaying females prior to heat cycles may also decrease surgical and recovery time and potentially reduce surgical complications.
+Otherwise, male dogs are typically neutered around 9 months and male cats at 6-7 months.
+Spaying females prior to heat cycles may also decrease surgical and recovery time and potentially reduce surgical complications and pain.
 Performing a spay during a heat cycle increases surgical complications such as bleeding, pain, and prolonged healing times, and are generally discouraged.

 What Are the Risks Associated with Neutering?